StephanieNhiLe/visa-climate-tech/vcth-web/README.md

 ## create-vite

-Everything you need to build a Svelte project, powered by [`create-vite`](https://github.com/vitejs/vite/tree/main/packages/create-vite).
+Everything you need to build a Vite project, powered by [`create-vite`](https://github.com/vitejs/vite/tree/main/packages/create-vite).

 ## Creating a project